-All conference participants will have the opportunity to present a scientific poster describing their work on visualizing biological data.
-We also invite participants to upload a pre-recorded ‘Lightning Talk’ (max.
+All conference participants will have the opportunity to present a scientific poster describing technical or research advances involving biological data visualization.
+Your poster should be accompanied by a pre-recorded ‘Lightning Talk’ (max.
 60 seconds) in which you introduce yourself and your work to all VIZBI participants (see details below).
+Note that advertments for services or production will not be accepted.

 In addition, each participant is invited to upload one artistically-inspired image (see details below), which will be unveiled during the Art & Biology event (Thursday evening).
 These will also be published on the VIZBI website.